ychili/galleries/docs/Manual.rst

 refresh.\ `TagFields`_.
 The path field is set by refresh.\ `PathField`_, and the count field is set by refresh.\ `CountField`_.
-The field by which galleries will be sorted is set by refresh.\ `SortField`_.
+The field or fields by which galleries will be sorted is set by refresh.\ `SortField`_.
 If refresh.\ `ReverseSort`_ is set to true, galleries will be sorted in descending sort order (Z to A instead of A to Z).